Chapter 15.04

 15.04.140 International Fire Code--Modifications to code.

-The building official shall have the power to modify any provision of the fire prevention code adopted by Section 15.04.130, upon application in writing by the owner or lessee, or his/her duly authorized agent, when there are practical difficulties in the way of carrying out the strict letter of the code; provided, that the spirit of the code shall be observed, public safety secured, and substantial justice done.
-The particulars of such modification when granted or allowed and the decision of the building official thereon shall be entered upon the records of the public services department and a signed copy shall be furnished to the applicant.
+The authority having jurisdiction shall have the power to modify any provision of the fire prevention code adopted by Section 15.04.130, upon application in writing by the owner or lessee, or his/her duly authorized agent, when there are practical difficulties in the way of carrying out the strict letter of the code; provided, that the spirit of the code shall be observed, public safety secured, and substantial justice done.
+The particulars of such modification when granted or allowed and the decision of the AHJ thereon shall be entered upon the records of the public services department and a signed copy shall be furnished to the applicant.
 (Ord.
+261 Exh.
+A (part), 2016: Ord.
 243 §2, 2009)

 15.04.150 International Fire Code--Appeals.

 Whenever the building official shall disapprove an application or refuse to grant a permit applied for, or when it is claimed that the provisions of the code do not apply or that the true intent and meaning of the code have been misconstrued or wrongly interpreted, the applicant may appeal the decision of the building official to the board of appeals established in Section 15.04.110 within thirty days from the date of the decision being appealed.
 (Ord.
+261 Exh.
+A (part), 2016: Ord.
 243 §3, 2009)

 15.04.160 International Fire Code--Investigation of complaints of violations--Notice to comply--Failure to comply with notice.

 A. Investigation--Notice to Comply.
-It shall be the duty of the building official to investigate complaints of violation of the fire prevention code received by him/her from any source.
-Upon his/her determination that such code is not being complied with by any person, he/she shall furnish such person with written notice thereof and require compliance therewith within sixty days of such notice.
+It shall be the duty of the AHJ to investigate complaints of violation of the fire prevention code received by him/her from any source.
+Upon his/her determination that such code is not being complied with by any person, he/she shall furnish such person with written notice thereof and require compliance therewith within fourteen days of such notice.
+If a cure cannot be satisfied within the fourteen days, a written plan and timeline shall be submitted to the Hebgen Basin Fire District for approval.

 B. Penalty.
-Willful refusal, neglect or failure to comply with the terms, conditions and requirements of such code after receipt of written notice as hereinabove provided and expiration of sixty days shall be an offense as provided for in Sections 1.12.010 and 1.12.020 of the West Yellowstone Municipal Code.
+Willful refusal, neglect or failure to comply with the terms, conditions and requirements of such code after receipt of written notice as hereinabove provided and expiration of fourteen days or failure to submit a written plan to the Hebgen Basin Fire District shall be an offense as provided for in Sections 1.12.010 and 1.12.020.
 Each day of such noncompliance shall be a separate offense.
+The town building official or police department may issue citations for municipal infractions based on the investigations of the fire chief or fire code official.
+Multiple violations of the fire code within a calendar year could lead to the suspension of business license.
 (Ord.
+261 Exh.
+A (part), 2016: Ord.
 243 §4, 2009)

 15.04.170 International Fire Code--Penalties.

-It is unlawful for any person to knowingly, purposely, willfully or negligently violate any lawful order issued pursuant to said codes; such a violation is an offense against the town punishable as a municipal infraction as provided in Sections 1.12.010 and 1.12.020 of the West Yellowstone Municipal Code.
+It is unlawful for any person to knowingly, purposely, willfully or negligently violate any lawful order issued pursuant to said codes; such a violation is an offense against the town punishable as a municipal infraction as provided in Sections 1.12.010 and 1.12.020.
 (Ord.
+261 Exh.
+A (part), 2016: Ord.
 243 §5, 2009)